How do I Enter Mystery or Other 'Special' Puzzles?

 IPDb Support ES

-There is a big popular series of puzzles that may require a bit more guidance to add to IPDb, to ensure that they are uniformly entered to allow for entire collections to be found.
+There is a large popular series of puzzles that may require a bit more guidance when adding to IPDb, to ensure that they are uniformly entered to allow for entire collections to be found.

 BOX SET PUZZLES (Multiple puzzles in 1 box)